18 Application Tips For Prospective Students

 16. Get feedback

 Have a fresh pair of eyes give you some feedback.
-Do not allow another to rewrite your essay, but edits and opinions from someone else are usually helpful.
+Do not allow friends or family members to rewrite your essay, but edits and opinions from someone else are usually helpful.
+It’s also important to keep in mind that too many reviewers might be counterproductive, so keep your feedback team to a few trusted advisors!

 15. Keep it simple